kislerdm/aws-lambda-secret-rotation/README.md

 #### Plugins

 The lambda module defines the interfaces and abstract methods only.
-The implementation for specific "System delegated Credentials Store" is done as a plugin which defines the signatures of `ServiceClient` according to the system's specs.
+The implementation for specific "System delegated credentials store" is done as a plugin which defines the signatures of `ServiceClient` according to the system's specs.
 Every plugin is distributed as a separate Go module.

 #### List of Plugins